 “Vibrant Objects, Shifting Perspectives: Understanding Hong Kong Poetry as Method.”
 Hong Kong Culture and Society in the New Millennium: Hong Kong as Method.
 Ed.
 Yiu-wai Chu.
 Singapore: Springer Nature Singapore Pte Ltd. 2017.
 151-164.

-“Manufacturing Environmental Imaginations: An Analysis of Ecodocumentaries in the Age of Asia”, funded by Seed Funding for Basic Research, (May 2019 – ongoing)
+“Manufacturing Environmental Imaginations: An Analysis of Ecodocumentaries in the Age of Asia”, funded by Seed Funding for Basic Research, (May 2019 – completed)

 Taught Postgraduate Courses (MALCS):

 • CLIT7005 Approaches to Literary and Cultural Studies

 • CLIT7013 Postmodernism